riyer8/cs231n-pushfit/README.md

-# PushFit: Evaluating Pose Estimation and Classification Methods for Push-Up Form Recognition
+# PushFit: PushFit: Push-Up Form Classification via Pose Estimation

-**Class**: CS 231N: Deep Learning for Computer Vision
+**CS 231N: Deep Learning for Computer Vision**
-**Author**: Ramya Iyer
+**Created by**: Ramya Iyer

 ## Overview

-PushFit is a real-time, vision-based system designed to analyze human push-up form using pose estimation and classification models.
+PushFit is a real-time, vision-based system created to analyze human push-up form using pose estimation and classification models.
 It supports both classical (SVM, Random Forest) and temporal (1D CNN, LSTM, GRU) classification techniques.
 The system extracts pose keypoints from short push-up videos using MediaPipe Pose and MoveNet, then classifies the form as either correct or incorrect.

-## Motivation

-Proper exercise form is crucial to avoid injury and improve performance.
-With home workouts and virtual coaching gaining popularity, real-time feedback tools are more relevant than ever.
-PushFit offers a lightweight system for analyzing push-up form in live settings such as mobile fitness apps or virtual coaching platforms.

-## Pipeline
+## Implemented Pipeline

 1. **Input**: Short `.mp4` video of a person performing at least one push-up.
 2. **Pose Estimation**: